-Portfolio (%)--Stocks: The percentage of assets held in common stocks, both domestic and foreign.
-Preferred Stocks: The percentage of assets held in preferred stocks.
-Convertibles: The percentage of assets held in bonds or other debt securities that could be converted into common stock.
+Portfolio (%)—Stocks: The percentage of assets held in common stocks, both domestic and foreign.
 Bonds: The percentage of assets held in debt securities that are not convertible into common stock.
-Other securities: The percentage of assets held in futures contracts, option contracts, trusts or other alternative securities.
-Cash & Equivalents: The percentage of assets held in cash or cash equivalents.
+Other securities: The percentage of assets held in futures, options, preferred stock, trusts or other alternative securities.
+Cash: The percentage of assets held in cash or cash equivalents.

 Portfolio Turnover Ratio (%): A measure of the trading activity of the ETF, which is computed by dividing the lesser of purchases or sales for the year by the monthly average value of the securities owned by the fund during the year.
 Securities with maturities of less than one year are excluded from the calculation.
 The result is expressed as a percentage, with 100% implying a complete turnover within one year.

 Number of Holdings: The total number of individual securities held by the ETF.
 These can include stocks, bonds, currencies, futures contracts and option contracts.
 This figure is meant to be a measure of portfolio risk: The lower the number, the more concentrated the fund is in a few issues.
-Some ETFs may hold fewer shares than the index’s name would suggest.
-This occurs when the ETF’s manager believes he can mimic the returns of the index without holding all of the securities that comprise the index.
+Some ETFs may hold fewer shares than the index’s name would suggest if the ETF’s manager believes he can mimic the returns of the index without holding all of the securities that comprise it.

 Percent of Portfolio in Top 10 Holdings: Investments, expressed as a percentage of the total portfolio assets, in the ETF’s top 10 portfolio holdings.
 The higher the percentage, the more concentrated the fund is in a few companies or issues, and the more the fund is susceptible to market fluctuations in those few holdings.
 Used in combination with the number of holdings, the percent of portfolio in the top 10 investments figure can indicate how concentrated an ETF is.